WeebzSlayer/weebzslayer_armyknife/README.md

 ## 🚧 Work In Progress (WIP)

 This app is ready **Plug and Play**🔌✅.
 I just need to finish the Readme.
 Gonna add a sql sync with HeidiSQL.
 A very minor change is in the creature_retroport.
 I will have to change creaturemodel.dbc to creaturemodeldata.dbc.
 At the moment this isn't affecting anything tho.
+I will incorporate the M2Workshop from Wall in the WeebzSlayer_ArmyKnife1.1.1 next release.
+Thanks Wall!

 ---